fnmdx111/Towel/src/towelibs/README.md

 Extending Towel as a General-Purposed Language
 ====

-I have recently added an interface for extending the Towel programming language with customized libraries.
+I have recently added an interface for extending the Towel programming language with custom libraries.

 Prerequisites
 ----